Financiamiento de la compra

-Financing a Purchase
+Financing a purchase

 Some financial institutions may be willing to provide prospective buyers with a pre-approved mortgage, reducing the time period from offer to transfer of property.
 However, mortgages are generally sought after a contrato de promesa de compraventa has been signed and the bank has received details of the property.